kanisterio/kanister/docs/functions.rst

 BackupDataAllUsingKopiaServer
 -----------------------------

-This function concurrently backs up data from one or more pods into an any object store supported by Kanister using Kopia Repository Server as a data mover.
+This function concurrently backs up data from one or more pods into an object store supported by Kanister using Kopia Repository Server as a data mover.

 .. note::